 Polymer DLP’s self-learning engine can help you implement each of the five functions within the NIST Privacy Framework so you achieve total data protection and privacy in your SaaS applications.

 Identification of sensitive data at speed and scale: Our solution becomes the cornerstone of your data governance strategy.
 Using data classification, Through data classification, it identifies and categorizes your data according to perceived value – including unstructured data that traditional DLP misses.

 From there, our engine detects PII, PHI and trade secrets, preventing them from being unlawfully shared, transported or accessed by unauthorized parties.
 Moreover, because next-generation DLP works in-app, it doesn’t hinder employee productivity or disrupt the workflow.
 This means that employees can continue to collaborate as normal.

-Automated privacy enforcement in cloud applications: Our cloud-based DEP solution becomes your virtual, AI-led compliance officer in the cloud.
+Automated privacy enforcement in cloud applications: Our cloud-based DLP solution becomes your virtual, AI-led compliance officer in the cloud.
 For HIPAA, GDPR and state privacy regulations, we automatically enforce contextual DLP policies that capture, redact and protect PPI and PHI as it travels through Slack and other SaaS applications.

 This means that no one ever accesses sensitive data unless they’re authorized to, which keeps your data safe from privacy violations.

 Enhanced compliance awareness with in-app nudges: As your employees work day to day, compliance isn’t always going to be front of mind for them, unless you use our automated feedback loops.
 At Polymer, we use in-app nudges that show employees how their actions could result in data security or compliance violations.
 We make use of end of day reports and alerts within popular apps like Slack and Teams, which show employees the risks they have created and why their behavior was unsafe.